Shopify/yjit-metrics/README.md

 Changes to the JSON format may require a bump to the `version` entry (`lib/yjit-metrics.rb`) and translation logic in the code that processes the data (`lib/yjit-metrics/bench-results.rb`).

+### Tests

+The test files can be run with a command like `ruby -Ilib:test test/some_test.rb`.

+#### `test/basic_benchmark_script_test.rb`

+This can be used as a smoke test to run the main script and verify the output JSON data files.
+This is useful to test changes to the `basic_benchmark.rb` script and will provide much faster feedback than triggering a test of the branch in CI.

+#### `test/slack_notification.rb`

+Along with `test/generate_slack_data.sh` this test can be used to verify that the slack notification builds correctly.